 Does getting a good night’s sleep seem impossible?
-Julie Jennings, Occupational Therapist and Head of Comfort at HSL has some important advice on how to beat your sleep struggles.
+Occupational Therapist, Julie Jennings Dip COT HCPC has some important advice on how to beat your sleep struggles.

 Lack of sleep can be the cause of countless health and wellbeing problems, including stress, hair loss, premature aging, a weak immune system and even obesity.
 Every night, millions of us struggle to get to sleep and stay asleep, and for many, bad habits through the day can lead to an irregular sleep pattern.

 However, there are ways to combat your sleep issues.
 Changing your waking behaviours and improving your sleep can help ease stress levels, revitalise your skin health, help you to appear more youthful, give you much more energy and improve your mental performance.

 Here are five steps to help you get rested and rejuvenated: